Homemade Spaghetti Sauce

 - Optional pepper flakes to taste

-- Handful of chopped fresh flatleaf parsley
+- Handful of chopped fresh flat leaf parsley

-- Add the garlic and cook for 2 minutes, careful to not let it burn.
+- Add the garlic and cook for 2 minutes, careful not to let it burn.

 - Stir in the tomato paste and cook for an additional 2 minutes.